bwakedavis/bwakedavis.github.io/content/blog/js-array-methods/index.md

 ## .some()

-Dertemines whether one or more an array value corresponds with what you are looking for and returns true or false
+Determines whether one or more an array value corresponds with what you are looking for and returns true or false

 ```javascript